These are the 10 best books for three to five-year-olds.

 I’ve read to both my daughter and grandson since they were born, but any age to start reading to children is great.

-Here are some of the books I have in my home library that I think is perfect for this age group:
+Here are 10 of the books I have in my home library that I think is perfect for three to five-year-olds.

 A Collection of Stories for 3-Year-Olds – Various

 This is another compilation of short stories by various writers, perfect for preschool children.
 It is beautifully illustrated, and some of the stories are very funny.
 It’s a great way to end the day on a good note and help children go to bed.

 This is another well-known tale about a thief who steals things, but with honorable intentions.
 He takes from those who have too much and shares with the more unfortunate people that can’t afford the stuff.
 A beloved story that teaches kids a lesson in life, plus the illustrations are great.